BarthV/sensu-influxdb-extension/README.md

 }
 ```

-_Note :_ Since Sensu 0.17.1 you can also run extension directly without creating any wrapper handler :
+Since Sensu 0.17.1 you can also run extensions directly without creating any wrapper handler :
 ```
 Check definitions can now specify a Sensu check extension to run, "extension", instead of a command.